GasaiYU/PartRM/README.md

 - For `zero123_val_filelist`, you can refer to `filelist/zero123_val_filelist.txt` and `filelist/zero123_val_filelist_objavser_hq.txt`.

-For gaussian database and pretrained checkpoints, we will release soon.
+**We will release gaussian database and pretrained checkpoints soon.**

 For evaluation, you should first run
 ```bash